 Prevention of Newcastle Disease

-Despite 100 years of fighting the Newcastle Disease, it's still around, and preventing outbreaks has proven very difficult.
-Especially in Asia, the Newcastle Disease forms a continuous threat in the poultry industry.
-That's why vaccination programs are essential in preventing the Newcastle Disease.
+Despite 100 years of fighting the Newcastle disease, it’s still around, and preventing outbreaks has proven very difficult.
+Especially in Asia, Newcastle disease continuously threatens the poultry industry.
+That’s why vaccination programs are essential in preventing Newcastle disease.

 In countries that almost ruled out frequent outbreaks, like the USA and Western Europe, vaccination is based on the mild types of the virus strains.
 In high-risk areas around the world, more aggressive vaccines are common practice.

 However, even in well-organized, highly secured poultry farms in the USA, lab tests frequently show that birds still carry viral antigens.
 So even with extraordinary biosecurity measures, the disease is still spreading through wild bird populations, backyard poultry, and small-scale homesteading.